ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 8", GitTreeState:"clean", BuildDate:"2020-05-20T20:48:06Z", GoVersion:"go1.13.9", Compiler:"gc", Platform:"linux/amd64"}
 ```

-3. Change directories to your home folder.
+3. Change to your project folder.
 ```
-cd
+cd /home/project
 ```

 4. Clone the git repository that contains the artifacts needed for this lab, if it doesn't already exist.